timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 ORDER BY day DESC, symbol;
 ```

+By default, when you query a continuous aggregate, TimescaleDB also includes recent
+data that hasn't yet been materialized.
+In the diagram above, that corresponds to the last
+three points of raw data, which belong to an incomplete bucket.
+This unmaterialized data
+is aggregated in real time to provide the most up-to-date results for your query.

 <highlight type="note">
 To inspect details about a continuous aggregate, such as its
 configuration or the query used to define it, use the following